piever/juliacon2018/markdown.md

 # Pipeline

-To understand out-of-core support in JuliaDBMeta we need to digress and look at the concept of a pipeline: a sequence of JuliaDBMeta macros or normal Julia / JuliaDB function.
+To understand out-of-core support in JuliaDBMeta we need to digress and look at the concept of a pipeline: a sequence of JuliaDBMeta macros or normal Julia / JuliaDB functions.

 ```@example meta
 @apply iris begin